Skip to content

 snr The serial number of the board to debug on.
 If the serial number is incomplete or blank, a list of all connected devices matching the given serial number will be shown.
 Number or string

-memorySections Start address for a custom memory section in the Memory Viewer.
+memorySections Start address for a custom memory section in the Memory Explorer.
 Accepts either an integer or a hex string (for example, 0xfff) can be used.
-See the advanced debugging page for more details.
+See the Memory Explorer guide page for more details.
 Array

 flashBreakpoints Enable flash breakpoints.
 Defaults to true.
 Boolean